NDR008/DiceGameMDP/readme.md

 # Summary

 The activity scope was to develop an AI agent for a given dice game for which the game parameters can be varied (number of dice, dice sides, side values, bias, and penalty for re-rolling).
 Since the permutation of dice states are fixed for a given game.
 This sort of game could be modelled as a Markov decision process since the choice of actions need only be decided based on the current state and not how that state was achieved.
 There are two common ways of solving this problem - value iteration and policy iteration.
 Since it was known that this agent would be tested with different game parameters, an agent that converged in fewer iterations was selected - and that is the policy iteration method (Norving and Russel, 2010; Sutton and Barto, 2018; Abbeel, 2012).
-While it was proven to be the case that policy iteration can converge sooner, it was also found that under some conditions value-iterations produced values with a higher skew and a higher average score.
-This phenomena could not be explained but was discussed in the included report.
-Nevertheless the policy iteration method was retained due its scalability to game a larger set of states or actions.
+While it was proven to be the case that policy iteration can converge sooner, it was also found that under some conditions (games with relatively low states - such as the default 3 dice game) value-iterations produced a higher average score.
+This phenomena could not be definitely resolved, but is likely due to the conscious decision of selecting gamma=1 for a game that it might not be appropriate to achieve convergence for a game that has an infinite iteration (or an inifinite-time-horizon) due to the lack of terminating states.
+The reason this can be allowed is due to the fact that the certainty (probability of 1.0) of holding (which is a terminating state) will beat the odds-reward (value) potential of rolling again.

 # 1. Introduction